- Margosa oil

-Adverse reactions caused by neem oil have been reported in both children and adults.
+Although rare, serious adverse reactions caused by swallowing neem oil have been reported in both children and adults.

 A small study found neem bark extract effective in reducing stomach acid secretion without any adverse effects.
 More studies are needed in humans.

-In vitro studies show neem can inhibit cancer cell growth.
+In vitro studies suggest that neem can inhibit cancer cell growth.
 It has not been studied as a treatment for cancer.

-Neem extract has been shown to increase CD4+ cell count and bodyweight in a small number of HIV+ volunteers.
+Neem extract increased CD4+ cell count and bodyweight in a small number of HIV+ volunteers.
+More studies are needed.

 - Oral hygiene